patternfly/pf-codemods/packages/pf-codemods/README.md

 ### rename-toolbar-components [(#4246)](https://github.com/patternfly/patternfly-react/pull/4246)
 Renames the `Toolbar` related imports and components to `PageHeader` related imports and components.

+**Note: This rule WILL NOT RUN if you do not have a PageHeader import in the same file since it cannot discern whether your Toolbar was used in a PageHeader.**
-Note: The PageHeader `toolbar` prop is renamed in the `page-header-prop-rename` rule.
+**Note: The PageHeader `toolbar` prop is renamed in the `page-header-prop-rename` rule.**

 #### Examples
 In: